Sunday, February 12, 2012

 Development Responsibility Matrix

-2. Research Concepts and send info back to front end
+1. Receive concept ideas from front-end2.
+Research Concepts and send info back to front end

 3. Receive product information on (Request for Product) RFP and samples (if available) and send to Suppliers with out target costs